-GDPR Is a new set of European regulations that come into effect on May 25th, 2018.
-These regulations aim to strengthen the security and protection of personal data gathered from EU citizens, even by companies outside of the EU – like Spreedly.
+GDPR Is a new set of European regulations that came into effect on May 25th, 2018.
+These regulations aim to strengthen the security and protection of personal data gathered from EU citizens, even by companies outside of the EU - like Spreedly.